Alexander-Hung/alexander-hung.github.io/essays/coding-standards.md

         }
 ```

+You can clearly see that when a newbie wrote a code has a for loop and an if statement aligned together it is difficult to understand whether the if statement is in the for loop or not, but using code standards is different.

 ## How is Coding Standards

 What do I think after using the coding standards?
 The coding standard may be too rigid, and the process of debugging the program takes a lot of time to modify the format and increases the working time.
 But this was only when I started using coding standards; I used them in eclipse.
 It took me a few assignments to gradually change my coding habits, but I managed to avoid many mistakes and understand and modify the program.
 So, all in all, I have a favorable view of coding standards.